Elk Lakes Provincial Park

 - Elk Lakes ACC cabin is accessible from West Elk Pass.

-- Trail closures will be in effect while repairs and upgrades are completed and upon project completion, anticipated at the end of July, 2016.
+- Trail closures will be in effect while repairs and upgrades are completed and upon project completion, anticipated early summer, 2016.

 Know Before You Gosnowmobile map.
 [PDF 3.27MB] Continuance of this special exemption is dependent upon respect of this route by all motorized users.
 Non compliance of this exemption will result in closure of this route to all motorized use.
 Snowmobile use is not permitted in any other area in Elk Lakes Park.